DenisMikhaylov/WS-011-Windows-Server-2019-Administration/Instructions/Labs/LAB_09_Implementing_RDS_in_Windows_Server.md

 ##### Create and configure a session collection using Windows PowerShell

-> **NOTE**:<!-- Same comment about making this normal text.
-And if you do, delete the second sentence. --> We will now create and configure the session collection using Windows PowerShell.
+> **NOTE**: We will now create and configure the session collection using Windows PowerShell.
 The previous steps were included to demonstrate how to create a session collection using Server Manager.

 1. On **SEA-RDS1**, open Windows PowerShell.
 1. At the command prompt, enter the following command, and then select Enter:<br>